lit/lit-element/docs/index.md

 <h2 class="caption">Delightfully declarative</h2>

+LitElement's simple, familiar development model makes it easier than ever to build Web Components.

 Express your UI declaratively, as a function of state.
-Levergage the full expressiveness of JavaScript in your templates – no custom syntax required.
+There's no need to learn a custom templating language – you can use the full power of JavaScript in your templates.
 Elements update automatically when their properties change.
-And they update fast, without diffing.

 </div>
 <div style="flex: 1">